-- 2 Cooperating agencies are those federal, state, and local agencies and Tribes that have jurisdiction by - 3 law or special expertise with respect to any environmental impact involved in a proposed project or - 4 project alternatives (40 C.F.R.
-1501.8).
-At the outset of the PEA process, the Co-lead Agencies - 5 asked federal, state, and local agencies and Tribes if they would like to be cooperating agencies, - 6 which were established through individual MOUs.
-The following agencies and Tribes did not accept - 7 cooperating agency status: FERC, Confederated Salish & Kootenai Tribes of the Flathead - 8 Reservation, Kalispel Tribe of Indians, Kootenai Tribe of Idaho, Nez Perce Tribe, and - 9 Confederated Tribes and Bands of the Yakama Nation.
-The Co-lead Agencies have hosted meetings - with the cooperating agencies throughout the PEA development process and will continue through - 11 the remainder of the NEPA process.
+Cooperating agencies are those federal, state, and local agencies and Tribes that have jurisdiction by law or special expertise with respect to any environmental impact involved in a proposed project or project alternatives.
+At the outset of the PEA process, the Co-lead Agencies asked federal, state, and local agencies and Tribes if they would like to be cooperating agencies, which were established through individual MOUs.
+The following agencies and Tribes did not accept cooperating agency status: FERC, Confederated Salish and Kootenai Tribes of the Flathead Reservation, Kalispel Tribe of Indians, Kootenai Tribe of Idaho, Nez Perce Tribe, and Confederated Tribes and Bands of the Yakama Nation.
+The Co-lead Agencies have hosted meetings with the cooperating agencies throughout the PEA development process and will continue through the remainder of the NEPA process.
 Table 4-1 summarizes each agency and Tribal status.

-12 Table 4-1.
+Table 4-1.
 Cooperating Agencies List

-Agencies and Tribes Role Coeur d'Alene Tribe Project Proponent & Cooperating Agency Spokane Tribe of Indians Project Proponent & Cooperating Agency Confederated Tribes of the Colville Reservation Project Proponent & Cooperating Agency Upper Columbia United Tribes Project Proponent & Cooperating Agency U.S. Fish and Wildlife Service Cooperating Agency Washington Department of Fish and Wildlife Cooperating Agency National Oceanic and Atmospheric Administration Cooperating Agency Fisheries National Park Service Cooperating Agency State of Idaho Office of Species Conservation Cooperating Agency Idaho Fish and Game Cooperating Agency Bureau of Indian Affairs Cooperating Agency
+Agencies and Tribes Role

+CDAT Project Proponent and Cooperating Agency

+STOI Project Proponent and Cooperating Agency

+CTCR Project Proponent and Cooperating Agency

+UCUT Project Proponent and Cooperating Agency

+USFWS Cooperating Agency

+WDFW Cooperating Agency

+NOAA Fisheries Cooperating Agency

+National Park Service Cooperating Agency

+State of Idaho Office of Species Conservation Cooperating Agency

+Bureau of Indian Affairs Cooperating Agency

-4.3 Preparers and Contributors
+4.2 Preparers and Contributors

-- 2 The PEA was prepared by the individuals identified in Table 4-2. - 3 Table 4-2.
+The PEA was prepared by the individuals identified in Table 4-2.

+Table 4-2.
 List of Preparers